 The interest rate specified in a note is an annual rate of interest.
-The time factor in the formula above expresses the fraction of a year that the note is outstanding.
+The time factor in the formula in Illustration 12-13 expresses the fraction of a year that the note is outstanding.
 When the maturity date is stated in days, the time factor is often the number of days divided by 360.
 When the due date is stated in months, the time factor is the number of months divided by 12.
-Computation of interest for various time periods is shown in Illustration 11-14.
+Computation of interest for various time periods is shown in Illustration 12-14.